DannySchwartz/IT1025Fall2020FullTerm/Lab2B/readme.md

 ## Professional Membership
 * Pick one of the IT organizations like IEEE or ACM or a student club and report the purpose of the organization and why membership would be beneficial.
+Organizations like the ACM are benificial as they can further extend someones knowledge about IT.

 # Conclusion
 Summary of your understanding from this week's lab